ministryofjustice/security-guidance/docs/system-users-and-application-administrators.md

 # System Users and Application Administrators

 **Note:** This document is Legacy IA Policy.
 It is under review and likely to be withdrawn or substantially revised soon.
-Before using this content for a project, contact the [Security team](mailto:security@justice.gov.uk).
+Before using this content for a project, contact the .

 ## How to use this document

-This policy applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).
+This policy applies to all staff and contractors who work for the .

 ### Who does it apply to?